PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 The test measured memory latency across 15 different allocation sizes, from 1MB to 16384MB.
 Several clear patterns emerge:

-1. **Small Allocations (1-16MB)**:
-   - Consistently low latencies across all NUMA domains (11-19ns)
-   - These sizes fit within a single CCD's L3 cache (32MB per CCD)
-   - Very little variation between NUMA domains at these sizes
-   - L1 (32KB) and L2 (512KB) cache effects are not clearly visible at the tested size granularity, as all tested sizes exceeded L2 capacity
+1. **Small Allocations (1-16MB)**: Very little variation between NUMA domains at these size.
+L1 (32KB) and L2 (512KB) cache effects are not clearly visible at the tested size granularity, as all tested sizes exceeded L2 capacity

-2. **Medium Allocations (32-64MB)**:
-   - Sharp increase in latency (35-78ns) at 32MB
-   - 32MB represents the size of a single L3 cache in a CCD
-   - The jump at 32MB (from ~18ns to ~36ns) occurs when data exceeds a single L3 cache but might still fit in the two L3 caches (64MB total) within a NUMA node
-   - 64MB shows the second significant jump (from ~36ns to ~68-78ns) when data exceeds the combined L3 capacity of a NUMA node, requiring full DRAM access
+2. **Medium Allocations (32-64MB)**:32MB represents the size of a single L3 cache in a CCD.
+The jump at 32MB (from ~18ns to ~36ns) occurs when data exceeds a single L3 cache but might still fit in the two L3 caches (64MB total) within a NUMA node.
+64MB shows the second significant jump (from ~36ns to ~68-78ns) when data exceeds the combined L3 capacity of a NUMA node, requiring full DRAM access

-3. **Large Allocations (128MB-16384MB)**:
-   - Further increases in latency, with more variation between runs
-   - Most cores show a pattern of increasing latency as size grows beyond 512MB
-   - Some domains (particularly even-numbered ranks) show significantly higher latencies for the largest allocations
-   - At these sizes, the system is fully dependent on DRAM access patterns and memory controller behavior
+3. **Large Allocations (128MB-16384MB)**: Some domains (particularly even-numbered ranks) show significantly higher latencies for the largest allocation.
+At these sizes, the system is fully dependent on DRAM access patterns and memory controller behavior

-#### Latency Patterns Within NUMA Domains (Concurrent Mode)
+### Latency Patterns Within NUMA Domains (Concurrent Mode)

 An interesting pattern emerges when comparing pairs of ranks within the same NUMA domain: